Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Upload

- * block_server_id: Id of the block server settings structure
+ * storage_server_id: Id of the block server settings structure
  * public: Public unique id of the data storage on the server
  * token: Token to upload data to storage
  * revoke_token: Token to delete data from storage